smithy-lang/smithy-typescript/README.md

 - `cd smithy-typescript`
 - `./gradlew build`

-If you're consuming smithy-typescript locally in other project, run the following command instead:
+If you're consuming `smithy` or `smithy-typescript` and have already published locally, run the following command to publish the newest contents in your local
+repository:
-- `./gradlew clean build publishToMavenLocal`
+ - `./gradlew clean publishToMavenLocal`

 You can find the build artifacts of the test package at:
 `build/smithyprojections/smithy-typescript-codegen-test/source/typescript-codegen`